Night music (Bartók): Compositions in Night music style

 Night music developed stepwise and has unclear boundaries.
-Yet, a list of pieces of Night music can be established including its precursors.
-In some cases one could argue that only specific sections within a piece or movement are Night music.
+Yet, a list of pieces of Night music can be established, including its precursors.
+In some cases, it is arguable that only specific sections within a piece or movement are Night music.
 Danchenka's list (1987) of some works specifies in many entries exactly which bars are Night music.
 For instance, only the middle section of the Adagio religioso of the Piano Concerto No. 3 is included.
 However, Gillies (1993) points out how the main melodic material of the opening and closing sections are related to the bird calls of the middle section.
 As the bird calls could not be modified to match other melodic material, the opening and closing sections had to be directly derived from the bird calls.